Applying for a postgraduate research programme

 - an overall Trinity Integrated Skills in English (ISE) III grade of Merit, with Merit in the writing component.

-Whilst the School entry requirement for IELTS is an overall score of 7.0 with 7.0 in the writing element, applicants may be admitted to the Composition/Electro-Acoustic Composition PhD with an overall IELTS score of 6.5 with 6.5 in the writing element.
-Please note that if you are admitted with the lower score you will be required to take the In-sessional English courses offered by the University Language Centre in your first year.
+While the School's entry requirement for IELTS is an overall score of 7.0 with 7.0 in the writing element, applicants may be admitted to the Composition/Electro-Acoustic Composition PhD with an overall IELTS score of 6.5 with 6.5 in the writing element.
+Please note that if you are admitted with the lower score, you will be required to take the In-sessional English courses offered by the University Language Centre in your first year.